 I’m an Associate Professor and ARC Future Fellow in the School of Mathematical Sciences at the Queensland University of Technology, in Brisbane.
 I am interested in the behaviour and control of uncertain and complex dynamical systems, and in spatial aspects of ecology and conservation (particularly when multiple actors operate in a landscape).

-I graduated from James Cook University in 2001, from the Department of Mathematical and Physical Sciences.
-It was an applied mathematics department, and I became interested in biophysical oceanography during my honours year, particularly coral reef fish connectivity patterns on the Great Barrier Reef.
+I graduated from the Maths department at James Cook University.
+It was an applied mathematics department, and I became interested in biological oceanography during my honours year, particularly coral reef fish connectivity networks on the Great Barrier Reef.
 After graduating, I spent a year teaching secondary school in Malawi, and following another year working as a Research Assistant for Sean Connolly, I began a PhD at the University of Queensland’s Mathematics Department in 2004, supervised by Hugh Possingham and Kevin Burrage.

-After submitting my thesis I was employed until 2009 by Brendan Wintle and Mick McCarthy in the Applied Environmental Decision Analysis centre.
-In 2010 I was awarded an ARC postdoctoral fellowship, and in 2013 I started an ARC DECRA fellowship.
-In 2017 I began an ARC Future Fellowship.
+After submitting my thesis I worked with Brendan Wintle and Mick McCarthy in QAECO at the University of Melbourne.
+In 2010 I began an ARC Postdoctoral Fellowship; in 2013 I started a DECRA; in 2017 I started my current ARC Future Fellowship.